2025 Mid-American Conference football season: Kent State

 On March 27, 2025, Kent State placed Kenni Burns on administrative leave with offensive coordinator Mark Carney taking over day-to-day operations.
 Burns was fired on April 11 after an undisclosed investigation and named Carney as interim head coach for the 2025 season.
 Burns overall record at Kent State was 1–23.
 On October 30, Carney was promoted to permanent head coach.

 Ohio

 On December 7, 2024 Ohio head coach Tim Albin resigned after winning the 2024 MAC Football Championship Game to become the head coach at Charlotte Albin exited the team bus on the way back to campus to accept the position.
 Associate Head Coach Brian Smith was named the interim head coach for the 2024 Cure Bowl.
 Ohio named him the permanent head coach on December 18.

 UMass

 On November 18, 2024, Don Brown was fired after a 2–8 record to start the season and a 6–28 overall record.
 This was his second stint at the school.
 During that stint the Minutemen had a record of 6–28.
-On December 4, 2024, they hired hired Joe Harasymiak as the new head coach.
+On December 4, 2024, they hired Joe Harasymiak as the new head coach.